OUR RECOMMENDED PARROT DIET

 should have no less than 30oz. cups for both food and water.
 All birds should have large enough water cups to bathe in.

-When feeding very juicy fruits such as oranges and pomegranates, mix some CheeriOs (not too many because they contain too much iron) in the bowl with it to absorb the healthy juices.
+When feeding very juicy fruits such as oranges and pomegranates, mix some natural non-GMO toasty oat rings (not too many because they contain too much iron) in the bowl with it to absorb the healthy juices.
 The birds love the tasty oat rings.

 For a large flock of birds, a nice recipe for a medley of ingredients is to mix brown rice, a small amount of shredded cheese, heated frozen mixed veggies, a seasonal fruit, and another seasonal veggie or leafy greens.
 This is a good way to introduce birds to new produce.
-In moderation, you can give them cooked eggs and even include the shells for the calcium, oatmeal, veggie pancakes (add frozen mixed veggies to them), bits of fish or chicken, spaghetti, plain cooked pasta, toast, pizza, and tastes of your cooked veggies.
+In moderation, you can give them cooked eggs and even include the shells for the calcium, oatmeal, veggie pancakes (add frozen mixed veggies to them), bits of fish or chicken (NO chicken bones - too much cholesterol), spaghetti, plain cooked pasta, toast, pizza, and tastes of your cooked veggies.
 Just remember that they can't exist primarily on table food.
 Cheese, and other dairy products should be kept to a minimum because the cassein in them can obstruct the digestive system.
+Many parrot owners give their birds chicken bones, but this should be done rarely if at all since the marrow is loaded with cholesterol.
+The frequency of vascular and liver disease in young birds is frightening!

-Avoid any kind of alcoholic or caffeinated beverages, chocolate, cocoa, dill, apple seeds, rhubarb leaves, raw beans, cabbage, eggplant, asparagus, honey, avocados.
+Avoid any kind of alcoholic or caffeinated beverages, chocolate, cocoa, dill, apple seeds, rhubarb leaves, raw beans, cabbage, eggplant, asparagus, honey, avocados, cessia cinnamon quills.
 If you must feed raisins, use only organic unsulphured raisins.
 See the explanation of avocado toxicity

 , and onions